 Category: Purgative herbs that drain downward

-In general Da Huang's main actions are as follows: "Drains Excess Heat and eliminates Dampness, especially when in the Sunlight Yang stage.
+In general Da Huang's main actions are as follows: "Drains Excess Heat and eliminates Dampness, especially when in the Bright Yang stage according to the Six Stages Theory.
 Cools the Blood and stops bleeding.
 Invigorates Blood, breaks up Stasis and relieves pain.
 Clears Heat and toxins from Excess.
 Applied topically for Hot sores and Blood Stasis."

 In the context of Yin Chen Hao Tang, it is used because it purges Heat, eliminates stagnated Heat and directs downward.